katychuang/cisc3140_lab3/proj1/README.md

 To run proj1 make sure you are in the proper repository and run `make_(Insert User Option)`.

+	ex.
+		"make mods" will return top 3 cars that are the highest ranking in the mods

 ### Results
 info.csv sorts through the data and gets removed at the end of each user option.